drewwint/resmod/README.md

 # resmod: a package for creating orthogonalized interaction terms by centering residuals

 ## What is resmod?
 **resmod** is a Python package that provides the ability to quickly create orthogonalized interaction terms by centering residuals.
 This approach to testing interaction prevents the user from violating basic assumptions of regression -- specificaly that there should be no correlated residuals.
-This allows a fast and easy way to orthogonalize interaction terms without violating regression based model assumptions.
-Also, because the interaction term is orthogonalized from the model, you are able to interpret both direct effects and interaction terms in the same model.
+Because the interaction term is orthogonalized from the model, you are able to interpret both direct effects and interaction terms in the same model.
 Not only is this convienient but it reduces the number of test run on your data.

 This approach is based on the work of Todd Little.
 See the citation: Little, T. D., Card, N. A., Bovaird, J. A., Preacher, K. J., & Crandall, C. S. (2007).
 Structural equation modeling of mediation and moderation with contextual factors.
 Modeling contextual effects in longitudinal studies, 1, 207-230.

-### Features
+### Functions
-Calculate
-- Two-way orthogonalized interaction that can be use in any regression-based model *residual_center*
+- **residual_center**: Two-way orthogonalized interaction that can be use in any regression-based model
-- Three-way orthogonalized interaction that can be used in any regression-based model *three_center*
+- **three_center**: Three-way orthogonalized interaction that can be used in any regression-based model
-- Multiple orthogonalized interactions from a list of variables in a dataframe to be used in latent SEM modeling *orthogonalize*
+- **orthogonalize**: Multiple orthogonalized interactions from two lists of variables to be used in latent SEM modeling

 ### Installation